keffren/aws_cloud_resume_challenge/README.md

     - This DNS Record is an **Alias record** that routes traffic to an AWS resource, CloudFront.
     - If the domain is not provided by Amazon, its `Nameservers`  have to point to the `Nameservers` of the Hosted Zone created below.
 In my case, my domain is provided by *goDaddy*.
-    - Alternatively, you can add the DNS record to the third-party domain provider, which will be easier to set up
+    - Alternatively, you can add the DNS record to the third-party domain provider, which will be easier to set up without extra cost.

 ### 7. JavaScript